SensorsINI/EDFLOW/README.md

 # EDFLOW
-EDFLOW is the first Event Driven FLOW camera.
+EDFLOW is the first Event Driven Optical Flow camera with integrated keypoint detection.
 It combines Adaptive Block Matching Optical Flow (__ABMOF__) and Slice FAST (__SFAST__) corner detector on FPGA.
 This repo includes the vivado project and Vivado HLS implementation of two core IPs (ABMOF and SFAST).

 The purpose of this repo is for academic research.
-Commercial use is strictly forbiddened.
+Commercial use is strictly forbidden.

 ## Architecture
 The platform of this project is called _DAVIS346Zynq_, its architecture is illustrated in the below figure.